 Economic Outlook for a Career as a Paralegal

 Paralegals are being hired by companies all across the U.S in an effort to reduce legal costs while maintaining a high-quality operation.
 Paralegals can perform duties like compiling documents and taking statements, and they are a less expensive option than lawyers.
-The U.S. Bureau of Labor Statistics (BLS) projects an 18% growth rate for this profession between 2010 and 2020, which is slightly faster than the growth expected for other occupations in the U.S. during that period.
+The U.S. Bureau of Labor Statistics (BLS) projects a 17% growth rate for this profession between 2012 and 2022, which is slightly faster than the growth expected for other occupations in the U.S. during that period.

-The BLS reports the majority of paralegals were employed by private law firms in 2010; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
-Community organizations hire these professionals to assist low-income families and elderly with their legal issues.
+The BLS reports the majority of paralegals were employed by private law firms; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
+Community organizations hire these professionals to assist low-income families and the elderly with their legal issues.
 Paralegals will enjoy increased demand where they have industry-specific training and field experience.

 Salaries and Benefit Packages